MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Registry/Registry.md

 Specify the name of the registry value as a string.
 To add or remove a registry key, specify this property as an empty string without specifying the **ValueType** or **ValueData** property.
-To modify or remove the default value of a registry key, specify this property as an empty string with the **ValueType** or **ValueData** property.
+To update or remove the default value of a registry key, specify this property as an empty string with the **ValueType** or **ValueData** property.

 ```